The History of Backgammon

 Douglas Fairbanks Jr. and Joan Crawford (1920s)

-With the arrival of the double cube in the 1920s, backgammon experienced a widespread revival across Europe and America, enthusiastically documented in an article in Harper’s Bazaar magazine.
+With the arrival of the doubling cube in the 1920s, backgammon experienced a widespread revival across Europe and America that was enthusiastically documented in an article in Harper’s Bazaar magazine.
 “At a time when booms of any kind were considered distinctly out of style, the game of backgammon entered upon the greatest boom of its long life,” declared the author.

 The doubling cube introduced a new and exciting element of gambling, greatly increasing the possibilities of the game.
 “Anyone who played it years ago, dropped it, and then took it up again will find it a vastly improved game,” the writer concluded.